Larger Scale Offers Better Security in the Nakamoto-style Blockchain: Conclusion

-\subsection{Conclusion}
+Our security model has strong generality and is applicable to virtually all Nakamoto-style blockchains.
+Its applicability stems from the model's core focus on the fundamental forces within any decentralized consensus system based on the longest chain rule, rather than on the specifics of any particular block generation mechanism.
+The foundational elements and core parameters of our model are inherent properties of all decentralized systems.
+The scaling effects revealed by the dynamic model likewise constitute a universal phenomenon for any expanding validator network.
+Therefore, for systems whether PoW, PoS, or other variants that rely on decentralized validators competing to extend the longest main chain, it offers a unified theoretical foundation for analyzing their security thresholds and robustness in large-scale, non-ideal network environments.

+\section{Conclusion}

 By constructing static and dynamic delay security analysis frameworks, we systematically elucidate the coupling mechanisms of adversarial collaboration efficiency, network scale, and corruption probability, providing a novel theoretical perspective for the security evaluation and optimization of Nakamoto-style blockchain systems.
 The findings demonstrate that decentralization not only enhances attack resistance through power distribution but also achieves asymptotic security through the synergistic effects of delay suppression and power dilution.
-Future work will further integrate dynamic networks and complex attack strategies, advancing blockchain security theory toward multi-chain scenarios.